openjamoses/Variability-Management/README.md

+Code and data for our study

+Conference

-Code and data for our study "Clone-Based Variability Management in the Android Ecosystem" presented the 34th IEEE International Conference on Software Maintenance and Evolution (ICSME), 2018.
+The 34th IEEE International Conference on Software Maintenance and Evolution (ICSME), 2018.

 Clone-Based Variability Management in the Android Ecosystem